LeonKattendick/coding-challenge/README.md

 - JUnit

 # Features
-- A complex sequence of of moves can be entered, which an elevator will follow.
+- A complex sequence of moves can be entered, which an elevator will follow.
 - Each elevator can run on a single thread.
+- The elevator will print out the current state of all inputs.
-- An infinite amount of elevators can be setup in pararallel.
+- An infinite amount of elevators can be setup in parallel.

 # Restrictions
 - An elevator will move strictly on the given route and doesn't stop in between.